michaelbaz6123/stankc/README.md

 end
 ```

-## ➡️ Memory, How Stank is Implemented
+## ➡️ Memory andHow Stank is Implemented
-- Stank transpiles to C code that is then compiled into machine code.
+- Stank is compiled via transpilation to C code that is then compiled into machine code.
 - All values in Stank are allocated on the heap, memory is managed via Boehm-Demers-Weiser Garbage Collector.

-## ➡️ Coming, but not implemented yet
-- Pattern matching
-- Type inference
-- Type constraints on generics.